It’s easy to grow your own flowers from seed. Here’s beautiful flowers, growing information & seed collections for gifts.

 COUNTRY GARDEN SEED SHOP

 Welcome to Country Garden Seeds!
 Flower Seeds for your garden, for cut flowers and for wildlife.
 Do you dream of a beautiful garden full of scented flowers and buzzing with wildlife?
-Just sow a few packets of seeds for gorgeous flowers that your garden wildlife will love too.
+Just sow a few packets of seeds for gorgeous blooms to fill your borders quickly, for cut flowers and food for bees and butterflies.
 Here are some beautiful and easy plants for you to grow.

 Centaurea scabiosa